Generic name: nafcillin (injection) [ naf-SIL-in ]

-This medicine must be given slowly, and the infusion can take 30 to 60 minutes to complete.
+Infusion into a vein can take 30 to 60 minutes to complete.

 Nafcillin powder must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.

 Your medicine may also be supplied as a premixed solution that has been frozen in a plastic container.